jdelpino/jdelpino.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 <p><strong>Theoretical Quantum Physicist</strong> specialized in nanoscale light, sound, and matter interactions.
-I am currently serving as a <strong>W2 Interim Professor</strong> at the University of Konstanz, Germany.</p>
+I am currently serving as a <strong>W2 Interim Professor</strong> at the University of Konstanz, Germany.

+In 2025, I will transition to a <strong>Ramón y Cajal Researcher (Tenure Track)</strong> at the Autonomous University of Madrid (UAM), where I will establish a new research group focused on <strong>Nonlinear Driven-Dissipative Phenomena</strong> and its ramifications into <strong>Topological and Quantum Many-Body Phenomena</strong>.</p>

 <p>I have had the opportunity to delve into both classical and quantum many-body systems.
 My journey in this field has been enriched by a strong foundation in <em>analytical skills</em> and <em>computational modeling</em>.</p>